santoshmokashi86/full_shot_python/README.md

 # full_shot_python
-this would serve as a project repo related to python
+This would serve as a project repo related to python this starts on 3 rd of october.
+Author - Santosh